ItzDuolingo/OS/README.md

 - If you have any questions and/or suggestions on how i could change and/or improve the code feel free to contact me on discord at duolingo6954

 ### Installation
-Open the ingame PC and paste this
+Open the ingame PC and paste:
-"pastebin get fMsiwmfh installer.lua" this should automatically download all the files, then reboot the computer which will make the startup file to run which will result in the OS running
+"pastebin get fMsiwmfh installer.lua" when it tells you that it successfully saved the file as installer run "installer.lua" this should automatically download all the files and reboot the computer which will make the startup file run which will result in the OS running

 # Vending machine game